 Essential oils work because they are extremely powerful and concentrated substances that come from the plants around us.

-Essential oils are effective for pain, aches, strains, muscle soreness, and more.
-Many people use essential oils to help neck and back pain if they are seeking a natural and holistic treatment method for managing neck and back pain.
-Essential oils, when used correctly, come with minimal side effects and health risks, are much safer than popping NSAIDs every day and are not additive and dangerous like prescription pain medications.
+Essential oils are effective for discomfort, aches, muscle soreness, and more.
+Many people use essential oils to help neck and back discomfort if they are seeking a natural and holistic treatment method for managing neck and back discomfort.
+Essential oils, when used correctly, come with minimal side effects and health risks, are much safer and are not additive or dangerous.

-There are so many different types of essential oils to choose from, but there are a handful in particular that are exceptional for treating back and neck pain.
+There are so many different types of essential oils to choose from, but there are a handful in particular that are exceptional for treating back and neck discomfort.

 First, it’s important to consider where back and neck discomfort can stem from.
-Often, this pain can come from sore muscles, tension, swelling, strain, etc. and there are specific oils to help with all of these ailments.
+Often, this discomfort can come from sore muscles, tension, etc. and there are specific oils to help with all of these ailments.
 Let’s take a peek at some of the best options below.

-Peppermint oil does wonders for swelling, tension, and pain in the neck and back muscles.
+Peppermint oil does wonders for supporting a healthy inflammatory response, tension, and discomfort in the neck and back muscles.

 Peppermint contains menthol, which soothes muscles that are sore and achy.
 The menthol creates a cooling effect on the skin that feels soothing and relaxing to your muscles.
-Peppermint is also an anti-inflammatory, meaning it will help reduce any associated swelling in the affected area.
+Peppermint is helps reduce any associated inflammatory responses in the affected area.
 Shop peppermint now.

 If your muscles are spasming and feel tense, marjoram can help with those feelings of discomfort.
 Shop marjoram now.

-Similar to both peppermint and marjoram, Helichrysum helps to combat muscle spasms, pain, and inflammation in the neck and back.
+Similar to both peppermint and marjoram, Helichrysum helps to combat muscle spasms and discomfort in the neck and back.
 Shop Helichrysum now.

 We all know that lavender is supposed to help combat anxious feelings, but it is also wonderful for helping with discomfort in the neck and back.
-Lavender calms and relaxes sore muscles while also relieving the pain associated with it and helping to reduce any inflammation in the area.
+Lavender calms and relaxes sore muscles while also relieving the discomfort associated with it in the affected area.
 Shop lavender now.

 Eucalyptus has a similar soothing and cooling effect as peppermint, but it is a bit less pungent than rubbing peppermint oil on your affected area.
-It helps with inflammation and pain and feels both soothing and cool on your skin.
+It feels both soothing and cool on your skin.
 Shop eucalyptus now.

 Cypress has an earthy and woodsy scent that many people love, but some also hate!
-Whatever boat you are in, if you have neck and back pain that is also accompanied by tension and swelling, cypress can help with that.
-It helps to calm inflammation and muscle spasms.
+Whatever boat you are in, if you have neck and back discomfort that is also accompanied by tension, cypress can help with that.
+It helps to support a healthy inflammatory response and muscle spasms.
 Shop cypress now.

-Similar to the benefits of cypress, sandalwood helps fight inflammation in muscles and can help reduce the occurrence of muscle spasms and pain in the neck and back.
+Similar to the benefits of cypress, sandalwood helps cultivate a healthy inflammatory response in muscles and can help reduce the occurrence of muscle spasms in the neck and back.
 Shop sandalwood now.

-These three powerful essential oils all help with similar things associated with neck and back pain.
+These three powerful essential oils all help with similar things associated with neck and back discomfort.

 They all help treat discomfort and are great for using on the neck and the back.
 These oils are strong and feel warm on the skin and may produce a slight warming or tingling sensation where you rub them on your neck or back.
 If you find the oils are too warm, apply a gentle carrier oil to the area.

-Ginger, black pepper, and clove help you fight pain naturally and effectively.
+Ginger, black pepper, and clove help you fight muscle discomfort naturally and effectively.
 Shop these oils now now.

 Despite some fear associated with using essential oils, when used properly and safely, essential oils are safe to use and much less dangerous than drugs.